Menu — partial

 Remember to "Apply Changes" to see results.
-(To return one or a few colors to a default value see this list of default colors.)
 At the page bottom there is a safety "reset values" to all default colors should your total schema wanders off the rails.
 Do make a record of your CSS changes as the Pi-Star Configuration > Backup/Restore > Download Configuration ZIP file does not include the color values.

 After upgrading and updating Pi-Star on one hotspot's SD card, I made a second SD card for a second hotspot.
 The first hotspot worked.
 The second failed to work.
 It made no sense; I assumed the SD card was the problem.
 The solution?
 (Tip of the hat to WB3EHB for suggesting a solution.)
 Using two Windows SD utilities: